 Our muscles require oxygen to keep moving.
 The heart pumps the blood round our bodies and the red blood cells in the blood deliver the oxygen.
 When we exercise our muscles require more oxygen, so the heart speeds up to keep up with the increased demand.
 The heart, however, can only go so fast, and when it reaches its maximum capacity we are literally incapable of increasing or maintaining that level of exercise.
 If you increase your heart rate through exercise regularly the red blood cells become more concentrated.
 They also have a shorter life span so that those red blood cells in the blood are younger and more efficient at carrying the oxygen, so each pump of the heart delivers more oxygen.
 This has two results.
 Firstly we can exercise at higher and higher levels.
 Secondly our resting heart rate becomes lower and lower.
 This is because each pump of the heart delivers more oxygen so it has to beat less regularly.
 Of course the converse is also true.
 If we are regularly pushing our heart rate up without any related physical activity then each pump of the heart is delivering too much oxygen, so the red blood cells will space out and their life span will increase and consequently they will carry less oxygen.
 It is the reverse of getting fit; it is a way of actively becoming unfit.

 So how do you get your heart rate up without exercising?
 Stress of course will do this (adrenaline increases heart rate) but another very common way of doing this is to take drugs that increase our heart rate.
 Alcohol can slow the heart rate down while we are drinking it, but it sends it through the roof when the alcohol wears off.
-This is yet more proof of the physiological effect of drinking; that the stimulants released by the brain to counter the depressive effects of the alcohol remain after the alcohol has been processed.
+This is yet more proof of the physiological effect of drinking; that the stimulants released by the brain to counter the depressive effects of the alcohol remain after the alcohol has been processed (for further detail on this point see Chapter 2 of Alcohol Explained which you can read here).
 Generally speaking, depressants will slow down heart rate while stimulants will increase it.
 So during the drinking session the heart rate may increase a bit but won’t be greatly accelerated, but when you wake up at four in the morning your heart will be going at such a rate that it will feel like it is about to burst out of your chest Alien style, and that increased heart rate will follow you around for the following 24 – 48 hours until the stimulants are finally dispersed.
 That is a physical manifestation of the stimulants remaining after the alcohol has largely dissipated.

 In this way drinking regularly actually erodes our fitness, and this is to say nothing of the general lethargy drinking causes which is, in itself, a bar to exercise.
 And of course if you are actually hungover you are not going to manage that training session, and if you do force yourself to do it, it is going to be that much more difficult and that much less intense.
 Also, if one of the goals of your fitness routine is weight loss then you also need to then factor in the very clear link between drinking and obesity (see Chapter 10 of Alcohol Explained).